 What does this mean for your students?

-» First and foremost, we do our kids a disservice to be solely focused on academic objectives.
-We must create space for each of the elements of well-being to be strengthened (stay tuned through 2017 as we look at how to achieve this goal without threatening the academic integrity of our classrooms).
+- First and foremost, we do our kids a disservice to be solely focused on academic objectives.
+We must create space for each of the elements of well-being to be strengthened.

-» Finally, set the example.
+- Finally, set the example.
 Learn to apply the Wellness Wheel to your own life and actively work to create balance.
 But don't stop there.
-As you apply it, openly share your personal wellness journey with your students.
-I know it may seem risky, but exposing your personal vulnerability empowers students to do the same.
+As you use it, openly share your wellness journey with your students.
+I know it may seem risky, but exposing your vulnerability empowers students to do the same.

-Tah-dah!
+Tah-Dah!
 Now you're ready to use the Wellness Wheel in your classroom.
-Simply click here to get this free resource in your inbox!
+Simply sign up here to get this free resource in your inbox!